-- ► on IBM zSeries with MVS or USS it will be mapped to ebcdic; - ► on IBM i5/iSeries it will be mapped to ebcdic_37; - ► on Windows it will be mapped to winansi; - ▶ on all other systems it will be mapped to iso8859-1;
+- ► on IBM zSeries with MVS or USS it will be mapped to ebcdic; - ▶ on IBM i5/iSeries it will be mapped to ebcdic\37; - ▶ on Windows it will be mapped to winansi; - ▶ on all other systems it will be mapped to iso8859-1;

-Host encoding is primarily useful for writing platform-independent test programs (like those contained in the PDFlib distribution) and other simple applications.
+Host encoding is primarily useful for writing platform-independent test programs and other simple applications.
 Host encoding is not recommended for production use, but should be replaced by whatever encoding is appropriate.